 A high speed internet connection is required, such as DSL or Cable Broadband service.
 To use your existing phone you will need a phone adapter to allow connection to your internet connection.
 This adapter provides the conversion from your analog voice to the digital signal required for internet transmission.
 Alternatively, you can purchase a special VoIP phone (often called IP Phone), which can be plugged straight into your internet connection with no phone adapter required.
 You will also have to sign up for a VoIP Service Provider.
 Typically, Service Providers will provide the required phone adapter free of charge.

 This is an important question to ask.
-There are a number of VoIP Service Providers out there and they are increasing every week.
+There are a number of Providers out there and they are increasing every week.
 Most Service Providers have a selection of plans to choose from and provide various different features, at various different costs.
-For a list of VoIP Service Providers that best suit your needs, check out our VoIP Provider comparison page.
-Also, check out the VoIP Reviews page for links to user reviews of VoIP Service Providers.
+Use our residential providers and user reviews page to find a provider that best suit your needs.

-Probably the biggest advantage of a VoIP phone service is the cost savings over a traditional phone service.
+Probably the biggest advantage of a VoIP service is the cost savings over a traditional phone service.
 These savings can be substantial, depending on the Service Provider and Plan you choose, and your normal phone usage.
 Other advantages include feature rich Plans (caller ID, call forwarding, voicemail, call waiting etc), portability (you can take your phone adapter with you and in theory use on any high speed internet connection), and if you have a broadband internet connection you donít have to maintain and pay the additional cost of a phone line just to make phone calls.